jstanier/brightonjava-springboot/README.md

 * Using [RestRepositories](http://projects.spring.io/spring-data-rest/) to quickly get access to our data
 * Creating an endpoint to put data into our webapp

 The rough structure of this live demo was borrowed from [Josh Long](http://spring.io/team/jlong) who did a better job than me, so thanks Josh.
+Also, if you want to run this, you'll need to install and run [MongoDB](http://www.mongodb.org/downloads).